xVapure/jerrybotreborn/README.md

 **HOW TO INSTALL?**

-- Have Pycord/Discord.py installed
+- Have Pycord/Discord.py installed.
 - Download the files.
-- Go to .env and replace <enter your bot token here> with your Discord bot token
+- Go to .env and replace <enter your bot token here> with your Discord bot token.
 - Done!
 Go take a look inside the code and modify changes however you want.